when pictures fail me…

 I am a visual artist (see my work at Sharon Watts Creative) who has been finding solace and freedom in words since September 11, 2001, when what started as a journal became a part of a communal tapestry of love and respect woven for a FDNY legend— Miss You, Pat: Collected Memories of NY’s Bravest of the Brave, Captain Patrick J. Brown.

 Hell’s Kitchen and Couture Dreams, about my art student days in the early 1970s, is shaping up as a time capsule with words, visuals, and maybe even some music.
-I am work-shopping it now, with intentions of publishing it one way or another in the next two years.
-The memoir/scrapbook is also my valentine to New York City, when it was bruised, tender, yet tough.
+I am work-shopping it now, with intentions of publishing it one way or another in the next year.
+The memoir-scrapbook is also my valentine to New York City, when it was bruised, tender, yet tough.
+Get updates HERE!

 Meanwhile, I write and interview on a regular basis for YogaCityNYC.
 This is a job that allows me to access incredible people who are tops in their fields regarding holistic health in all its forms.
 I also get to view and write on cultural exhibits around NYC that reflect a myriad of creative and spiritual modalities.
 A list of articles is to the left of this page.